Narrowband Receive Array

 | positive scalar

-The operating frequency of the system specified as a positive scalar.
-The unit of measurement is Hz.
+The operating frequency of the system, set as a positive scalar.
+The units of measurement are Hz.

 Data types: Float16